maxandron/goplements.nvim/README.md

 - `:GoplementDisable`
 - `:GoplementToggle`

-The same commands are also available as lua functions:
+The same commands are also available as Lua functions:

 - `require("goplements").enable()`
 - `require("goplements").disable()`